Poojagajbhiye/Wish-Pool/README.md

 # **Wish Pool**

 ### *Make a WISH!*
-A *flutter* app which stores a pool of your wishes.
+A *flutter* app that stores a pool of your wishes.
 Presenting a lively interactive application as a little encouragement towards making your wishes come true.

 ---